 However, we project that the mega-transco would have to share the savings with the JV technology partners, perhaps using a split of 70% for the mega-transco and 30% for the partners, which reduces the annual savings to a range of $10 to 19 million.

-The sum of these two elements is $32 to $52 million per year.
+The sum of these two elements is $31 to $50 million per year.
+We note that all of this growth is on the electric utility side.
+It would be possible for these figures to be even higher if Texas decides that they could outsource any of the functions now offered by Cristobal’s gas pipelines.
 Thus, PwCS believes that the participation of Texas offers the prospect of significant value through this option.
 Moreover, these savings should be achievable, or reasonably easy for market analysts to anticipate within 24 months of the creation of the mega-transaco.

-In addition the option is in line with progressive market perceptions of where Transco good practice should be heading, though it would be a bold expression of that growing perception.
+In addition, this option is in line with progressive market perceptions of where Transco good practice should be heading, though it would be a bold expression of that growing perception.
 It is also consistent with a broader equity story for this transaction that enhances shareholder value in both the near-term and longer-term, and differentiates the mega-transco from all others.
 It will create the mold that others will try to emulate.

 VIII.
 Recommendations